Translation - MA

 Find out more about the modules from our course specification.

-"Highlights throughout the year included talks by translation professionals held in the department, a trip to the DGT in Brussels where we met some of the EU Commission’s in-house translators and the work placement model which provided the chance to gain professional experience."
-Matthew Lye
+"Highlights throughout the year included talks by translation professionals, a trip to the DGT in Brussels where we met some of the EU Commission’s in-house translators and the work placement model which provided the chance to gain professional experience."

-This course is an excellent preparation for career opportunities in translation agencies, EU and international institutions, multinational companies, news corporations, government bodies or work on freelance basis.
+This course will prepare you for roles in translation agencies, EU and international institutions, multinational companies, news corporations or government bodies.

 All students will benefit from our move to one campus, which will allow us to develop state-of-the-art facilities, flexible teaching areas and stunning social spaces.